Yilun-Fu/Project-Priming-Effect/README.md

 We analyzed data for PRIMING STUDY WITH SPANISH-ENGLISH BILINGUALS and aimed to examine how priming works in three different groups of Spanish-English bilingual speakers.

 ## Datasets
-Real customer data collected by the UIUC Language Department。
+Real customer data collected by the UIUC Language Department.

 ## Tool
 R